-The first step is to enable two factor authentication on your Apple ID account.
-After enabling the two-step authentication on your local device and turning it off on your account you can set up the authentication option as your smart watch.
+The first step is to enable two-factor authentication on your Apple ID account.
+After enabling the two-step authentication on your local device and turning it off on your account you can set up the authentication option as your smartwatch.

 Head over to applied.apple.com and edit the security section to turn off two-step verification using the online service.
 After turning the two-step verification process off you can then go to your local device and consider turning on the authentication process on your Macintosh computer.

-To turn on two factor authentication on a Mac you need to click on the Apple icon, go to system preferences, the I cloud button and then the security pane to turn on two factor authentication services.
-By enabling two factor authentication and disabling the two-step verification you can open your computer up to the idea of auto unlock.
+To turn on two-factor authentication on a Mac you need to click on the Apple icon, go to system preferences, the I cloud button and then the security pane to turn on two-factor authentication services.
+By enabling two-factor authentication and disabling the two-step verification you can open your computer up to the idea of auto-unlock.

-After this initial set up you can set up the auto unlock feature on your Mac:
+After this initial set up you can set up the auto-unlock feature on your Mac:

 On your Macintosh computer open up the system preferences tab.
-Go to security and privacy and search for the checkbox to allow your Apple watch to unlock your Mac.
+Go to security and privacy and search for the checkbox to allow your Apple Watch to unlock your Mac.
 You will be asked to enter in your Macintosh is password and then the screen will prompt a turning on message.
 After the turning on set up has completed, let your mac go to sleep.

 If you are running into problems opening your Macintosh computer with your Apple watch you might want to consider trying a few troubleshooting issues or potentially running the setup process again.
-Keep in mind that there are several requirements which are needed for this process to work.
+Keep in mind that there are several requirements that are needed for this process to work.

-The main requirements for auto unlock with mac:
+The main requirements for auto-unlock with mac:

-Your Apple watch and Macintosh computer need to be connected with the same I cloud account.
+- Your Apple Watch and Macintosh computer need to be connected with the same I cloud account.

-You need to use two factor authentication with your Apple ID.
+- You need to use two-factor authentication with your Apple ID.